Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

     * Vector Action space: (Discrete) Size of 4, corresponding to movement in cardinal directions.
     * Visual Observations: One corresponding to top-down view of GridWorld.
 * Reset Parameters: Three, corresponding to grid size, number of obstacles, and number of goals.
-* Benchmark Total Cumulative Reward: >0.8
+* Benchmark Mean Reward: 0.8

 ## Tennis